Navigating medication and pharmacies in Germany can feel overwhelming, even when you know exactly what you need!

 These services are included in the price of your medication, so take full advantage of them.
 Don't feel bad for asking "too many questions" or not speaking German.
 Even if they don't speak English, they are mandated to help you understand your prescription.

-Many pharmacies offer:
+Some pharmacies also offer:

-Learn more about vaccination in Germany.
+Learn more about vaccinations in Germany.

 “After my claim, Chris guided me through everything.
 Super helpful and responsive.”